CodaKids/coda-kids/README.rst

 Python 3.5.2 with latest Pygame and Pylint.
 Visual Studio Code 1.11+ with the Python extension installed.

-0.2.0 Change log:
+Change Log:

+0.2.2:
+1. Updated git repo and setup/url information.
+2. Added lerp to coda.
+[Feature in Alpha]
+3. Updated object class to properly scale objects with it's scale member.

+0.2.1:
+1. Reformatted some of the library utilities.

+0.2.0:
-fixed some formatting issues with the setup.py file.
+1. Fixed some formatting issues with the setup.py file.

-0.2.1 Change log:
-Reformatted some of the library utilities.